okbob/pspg/README.md

 In this case comment line with function set_escdelay

-If you want to use `pspg` as Postgres client, then you need run `configure --with-postgres=yes`.
+If you want to use `pspg` as Postgres client, then you need run `configure --with-postgresql=yes`.
 On Fedora with own Postgres build I had to install `openssl-devel` package and I had to set `export PKG_CONFIG_PATH="/usr/local/pgsql/master/lib/pkgconfig/"`.